A material world. How to choose the best tent fabric for you

 Not all tents were created equal.

-If you’re in the market for camping gear, it pays to remember this point.
+If you’re in the market for camping gear or looking to buy a tent as a gift, it pays to remember this point.

 In fact, as you’ll soon discover, a tent’s material is a critical factor in the purchasing process.